Last Updated on March 14, 2023

 Vitamin A is found in yellow fruits such as cantaloupe, as well as blueberries.

 The relationship between pregnancy and cravings is still being discussed in the research community.
 Let’s discuss some of the hypotheses, beginning with hormonal changes.

 Hormonal changes during pregnancy do not necessarily cause cravings, but they do play some role.
-Hormone secretion during pregnancy contributes to sensory alterations, including those of taste and smell (source: Frontiers in Psychology).
+Hormone secretion during pregnancy contributes to sensory alterations, including those senses of taste and smell (source: Frontiers in Psychology).

-If pregnancy cravings were solely the result of nutritional deficiencies, it would be more likely that women would only crave nutritious foods.
+If common pregnancy cravings were solely the result of nutritional deficiencies, it would be more likely that women would only crave nutritious foods.